nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.4.
 Listing items : `list`

-Want to view all your items?
+Do you want to view all your items?
 What about items at a specific location or with a specific tag?
-This command helps you to do just that!
+This command helps you to do just that.

 You can use this command in 3 different ways.